Chandrashekar-Dappin/SVlearn/Randomisation/procedural randomization/README.md

-## procedural randomization: it works only for standalone variables, not class members.
+## procedural randomization:it is used for randomizing the properties of class without declaring them as rand or randc

 ## Ex1:
 ```